ALSC now accepting applications for 2015 Baker & Taylor Summer Reading Grant

 For Immediate Release

-Each applicant will be judged on the following:
+Each applicant will be judge on the following:

-Applicants must be personal members of ALSC, as well as American Library Association members to apply.
+Applicants must be personal members of ALSC, as well as ALA members to apply.
 Deadline for submissions is Nov.
-30, 2013.
+1, 2014.
 For more information about the award requirements and submitting the online application please visit the ALSC/Baker & Taylor Summer Reading Grant Web page.

 ALSC, a division of the ALA, is the world’s largest organization dedicated to the support and enhancement of library service to children.
 With a network of more than 4,000 children’s and youth librarians, literature experts, publishers and educational faculty, ALSC is committed to creating a better future for children through libraries.
 To learn more about ALSC, visit ALSC’s website at www.ala.org/alsc.